Joohyeon-Jacob/Working_TIL/README.md

 ## Long-Term Goal

 - Write `paper` of which topic is related to `Deep-Learning`
-- Share `NLP project` on Github, which is referenced by Deep-Learning programmers
+- Share `NLP project` on Github, for which other enthusiastic Deep-Learning programmers